“There are more than 100 types of cancer.

 In Skin Cancer Prevention (PDQ)–Patient Version: Skin Cancer Prevention – Avoiding Risk Factors and Increasing Protective Factors May Help Prevent Cancer the NCI elaborate on:

 “Avoiding cancer risk factors may help prevent certain cancers.
-Risk factors include smoking, being overweight, and not getting enough exercise.
+Risk factors include smoking, having overweight, and not getting enough exercise.
 Increasing protective factors such as quitting smoking and exercising may also help prevent some cancers.
 Talk to your doctor or other health care professional about how you might lower your risk of cancer”.7

 Cancer